German nobility: Nobiliary law today

 Although nobility as a class is no longer recognised in Germany and enjoys no legal privileges, institutions exist that carry on the legal tradition of pre-1919 nobiliary law, which in Germany today is subsumed under Sonderprivatrecht.
 The Deutscher Adelsrechtsausschuss can decide matters such as lineage, legitimacy, and a person's right to bear a name of nobility, in accordance with codified nobiliary law as it existed prior to 1919.
 The Commission's rulings are generally non-binding for individuals and establish no rights or privileges that German authorities or courts would have to consider or observe.
 However, they are binding for all German nobility associations recognized by CILANE (Commission d'information et de liaison des associations nobles d'Europe).

 In 1919, nobiliary particles and titles became part of the surname.
 Therefore, they can be transmitted according to civil law, for example from wife to husband, to illegitimate children and by way of adoption.
 The only difference to normal surnames is that noble surnames are deflected according to gender.

-Some impoverished nobles offered adoptions for money in the 20th century, and the adoptees adopts extensively themselves, creating a "flood" of fake nobility.
+Some impoverished nobles offered adoptions for money in the 20th century, and the adoptees adopted extensively themselves, creating a "flood" of fake nobility.
 A noble or noble-sounding surname does not convey nobility to those not born legitimately of a noble father, and these persons are not allowed to join a nobility association.
 Persons who bear a noble or noble-sounding surname without belonging to the historical nobility according to Salic law are classified as Nichtadelige Namensträger.
 The inflation of fake nobility is one of the major concerns of the Adelsrechtsausschuss, and it is up to the commission to determine whether a person should be considered noble or non-noble.
 For instance, the German-American businessman Frédéric Prinz von Anhalt was born as Hans Robert Lichtenberg in Germany.
 He was married with Zsa Zsa Gabor and was adopted by Princess Marie-Auguste of Anhalt in 1980, allegedly arranged by the title dealer Hans Hermann Weyer, hence he is one of the 'non-noble name-carriers'.

 In special cases, for example when a family is about to die out or when a daughter inherits the family estate and marries a commoner, the Adelsrechtsausschuss can grant a dispensation from Salic law, allowing for a one-time transfer of a noble surname contrary to nobiliary law, to a person considered non-noble.

 The following criteria are most important in such cases: